Subscribe now to get my inspiring essays & posters conveniently delivered to your inbox!

 After numbing myself to the pain and living in denial and isolation, when my core pain finally did arrive, it was in a full-blown stage 4 depression–in the form of a crying jag that lasted for a full 2 weeks.

-If you’re going through a challenging time, it’s essential you recognize it’s your choice to
+If you’re going through emotional trauma – or any kind of challenging time – it’s essential you recognize your core pain truth.

 In the wonderful book “The Buddha and the Terrorist,” Satish Kumar writes…